 Vagrant is an open source software that allows building and maintaining lightweight and portable virtual environments for software development.
-It relies on an underlying virtualization solution e.g. VirtualBox.
+It relies on an underlying virtualization or containerization solution e.g. VirtualBox, KVM, VMware, or Docker.

-The directory containing the Vagrantfile on the host can be accessed on the guest via /vagrant.
+The directory containing the Vagrantfile on the host machine can be accessed on the guest machine at /vagrant.